-The 360-Degree Leader "...great thinking comes when good thoughts are shared in a collaborative environment where people contribute to them, shape them, and take them to the next level (p.
+The inquiry method may be new in education but not necessarily to the corporate world.
+Leadership expert John C. Maxwell writes in his book The 360-Degree Leader "...great thinking comes when good thoughts are shared in a collaborative environment where people contribute to them, shape them, and take them to the next level (p.
 200).
 He continues, "People come together as teams, peers work together, and they make progress because they want the best idea to win (p.
 199)."

-The 7 Habits of Highly Effective People, "You involve people in the problem, immerse them in it, so that they soak it in and feel it is their problem and they tend to become an important part of the solution.
+Similarly, Stephen Covey writes in The 7 Habits of Highly Effective People, "You involve people in the problem, immerse them in it, so that they soak it in and feel it is their problem and they tend to become an important part of the solution.
 As a result, new goals, shared goals, are created and the whole enterprise moves upward, often in ways that no one could have anticipated (p.
 280).

 I think that Maxwell and Covey allude to inquiry even though they don't mention it directly.
 Today I was remembering one of my best bosses.
 He used the process of inquiry to draw out the best ideas from staff.
 Many meetings were spent questioning, analyzing, interviewing, dialoguing, etc. At these meetings, fresh ideas and new ways of looking at things were birthed.
 We were a close team creating change at that small art museum.